Types of coliving: studios, micro-units, coliving, traditional

 Last Updated on

 One fact that most people find surprising about Common: we don’t just offer homes for roommates.
 Common members can live in one of our many shared homes, or rent a micro-unit, a studio, or a traditional 1- or 2- bedroom.
-What exactly are the different types, though?
+While there are many different types of apartments, here are the ones offered by Common:

 The majority of Common’s homes are coliving homes.
 In a coliving home, members each have their own private bedroom in a fully furnished, well-designed space.